-Over the past several years, both the U.S. and Canadian governments have mandated that all producers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been standardly used in air conditioners and heat pumps for the last several decades.
-These mandates are expected to have the HVAC industry move to a more environmentally friendly refrigerant with a technical designation R410A.
+Over the past several years, both the U.S. and Canadian governments have mandated that all producers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been standardly used in air conditioners and heat pumps for many decades.
+The R-22 and HCFC mandates are expected to have the HVAC industry move to a more environmentally friendly refrigerant with a technical designation R410A.
 R410A has been shown to be safer for the environment.

 In late 2010 reputable air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 Such systems are more commonly called “dry charged units”.
 They can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
-R22 is still legal for AC repair or service for a short time longer.
-The reason for these Dry Charged Units is to offer the greater Calgary area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
+R22 is still legal for AC repair or service for a few more years.
+The purpose of these Dry Charged Units is to offer the greater Calgary area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
 However, these units also dodge the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

 Should I buy a “Dry Charge” A/C system?

-The answer to this question hinges on a number of things.
-The best thing to do is learn what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
+It depends on a number of things.
+The best thing to do is understand what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Why would I buy a R-410A refrigerant system?

-Current R-410A systems have many benefits to Calgary homeowners that Dry Charge units do not.
+Current R-410A systems offer benefits to Calgary homeowners that Dry Charge units do not.
 A sample of the benefits include:

 - Increased energy efficiency for comfort at a cost savings